Northeast

 Admission & Hours

-Long Hill is open for the season from April 1 – October 30.
-However, visitor services including the main house and toilets will be closed Tuesdays and Wednesdays while the grounds remain open.
+The gardens and grounds at Long Hill are open for the season daily from April 1–October 30.
+However, visitor services including the main house will be closed Monday through Friday.
+The restrooms located in the pink Carriage House near the Main House are available when the grounds are open.

 Main Season Admission